AlaSQL/ala-wiki/MATRIX.md

 ```

-Usually AlaSQL returns array of records (JavaScript objects), but you can modify SELECT statement to return a matrix (array of arrays) of values from the recordset.
+Return data as an array of arrays (one array per row) instead of the default array of javascript objects.
 Row order is as requested in the select.

-You can set query modifier for all SELECTs:
+You can set query modifier for all SELECTs via:
 ```js
     alasql.options.modifier = 'MATRIX';
 ```